 U.S. Mint

-The United States Mint has manufactured a range of products, including Gold coins and Silver coins, since its founding with the Coinage Act of 1792, and more recently began producing Platinum coins and Palladium coins as well.
-The value of these coins depends on their purity as well as numismatic factors like year, artwork and historical significance.
+The United States Mint has manufactured a range of products, including gold coins and silver coins, since its founding with the Coinage Act of 1792, and more recently began producing platinum and palladium coins.
+The value of these coins depends on their purity and numismatic factors like year, artwork, and historical significance.

-Between 1838 and 1933, the U.S. Mint produced Gold coinage used as legal tender.
-The Gold Reserve Act of 1934 removed Gold from circulation in the United States and made it illegal to own most Gold bullion.
-Similarly, President Lyndon Johnson approved the Coinage Act of 1965, removing Silver from circulating dimes and quarters and reducing the purity of half dollars from 90% to 40%.
-All Silver was removed from circulating half dollars starting in 1971.
-It wasn’t until the introduction of the American Eagle series in 1986 that the U.S. Mint again produced Gold and Silver coins, though not for circulation.
+Between 1838 and 1933, the U.S. Mint produced gold coinage for legal tender.
+The Gold Reserve Act of 1934 removed gold from circulation in the United States and made it illegal to own most gold bullion.
+Similarly, President Lyndon Johnson approved the Coinage Act of 1965, removing silver from circulating dimes and quarters and reducing the purity of half dollars from 90% to 40%.
+All silver was removed from circulating half dollars starting in 1971.
+It wasn’t until the introduction of the American Eagle series in 1986 that the U.S. Mint again produced gold and silver coins, though not for circulation.

-In 1974, the United States reinstated the ability to legally own Gold bullion.
-Just 12 years later, the U.S. Mint announced its first Gold bullion series with the Gold American Eagle, at the same time introducing the Silver American Eagles as well.
-In 2008, the mint began offering its Gold Buffalo coins as their first 1 oz .9999 fine Gold coins.
-Each year, the U.S. Mint also produces commemorative Gold coins that honor important people, places and events from United States history.
+In 1974, the United States reinstated the ability to own gold bullion legally.
+Just 12 years later, the U.S. Mint announced its first gold bullion series with the gold American Eagle, introducing the silver American Eagles as well.
+In 2008, the mint began offering its gold Buffalo coins as its first 1 oz .9999 fine gold coins.
+The U.S. Mint also produces annual commemorative gold coins that honor important people, places, and events from United States history.

 Popular Products

-Backed by the United States government and more than two centuries of production, the U.S. Mint is one of the most well-established producers of Precious Metals products.
-U.S. Gold, Silver, Platinum and Palladium coins are widely recognized as solid investments around the world.
+Backed by the United States government and with over two centuries of production, the U.S. Mint is one of the most well-established producers of precious metal products.
+U.S. gold, silver, platinum, and palladium coins are widely recognized as solid investments around the world.

-When the United States Mint decided to introduce a Silver bullion coin to the market, they took a page from history and reimagined a beloved design first seen on the 1916 Walking Liberty Half Dollar.
-The Gold Eagle, launched the same year, had a similar beginning, taking its design from the 1907 $20 Saint-Gaudens Double Eagle.
+When the United States Mint decided to introduce a silver bullion coin to the market, it took a page from history.
+It reimagined a beloved design first seen on the 1916 Walking Liberty Half Dollar.
+The gold Eagle launched the same year and had a similar beginning, taking its design from the 1907 $20 Saint-Gaudens Double Eagle.
 These two coins are now among the most popular bullion coins in the world and are just part of a vast assortment of products from the U.S. Mint.

 Production Technology

-Producing Gold coins and Silver coins, among other Precious Metals products, has been the responsibility of the U.S. Mint as long as it has been in existence.
-In 1792, minting coins wasn’t nearly as efficient of a process as it is today.
+Producing gold and silver coins, among other precious metals products, has been the responsibility of the U.S. Mint as long as it has existed.
+In 1792, minting coins wasn’t nearly as efficient as today.
 Here is a brief history of different U.S. Mint production techniques.

-Steam-powered Press: While metals still had to be smelted, pressed and punched, the steam-powered press increased the amount of coins that could be produced and also ensured fewer errors.
+While metals still had to be smelted, pressed, and punched, the steam-powered press increased the number of coins that could be produced and ensured fewer errors.

-Current Process: Metals arrive in coils 1,500 feet long.
-Planchets go through a series of preparation processes where they are softened then cooled, washed then dried, their rims are raised and they are pressed into coins.
-Throughout the process, the mint uses scanners and scales to ensure all coins will have the proper purity.
+Metals arrive in coils 1,500 feet long.
+Planchets undergo a series of preparation processes, where they are softened, cooled, washed, and dried, their rims raised, and pressed into coins.
+Throughout the process, the mint uses scanners and scales to ensure that all coins are pure.

 Explore More On APMEX